 Educators

-All four teachers are seasoned, qualified and energetic women, two of whom are veteran homeschool moms and two of whom taught for years in public schools.
+All five classroom teachers are seasoned, qualified and energetic women, two of whom are veteran homeschool moms and three of whom taught for years in public schools.
 One has extensive training credentials in serving children with all forms of dyslexia and aiding them along the road to successful reading.
-They are all passionate about tailoring approaches to each individual child and connecting with them in a personal way.
+They are all passionate about tailoring approaches to each individual child and connecting with them in a personal, engaging way.
+We also have a separate Spanish teacher and a beloved art teacher, both with extensive experience and effective approaches to their instruction.
 Bios and photos are coming soon!

 Copyright © 2023 Cultivate Education, LLC - All Rights Reserved